open-telemetry/oteps/text/trace/115-add-sample-to-span-end.md

-# Add Additional Sample Decision at Span End
+# Add Incremental Sampling Hooks

-This document proposes adding an additional sampling decision made at span end, along with keeping the current sampling decision made at span creation.
+This document proposes adding incremental sampling hooks, which will be called as attributes are modified on spans to update sampling decisions.

 ## Motivation